 According to Vishnu Purana, he was trained by Lord Shiva himself and was initiated with Rudramsha (Element of Lord Shiva himself).
 Only Shiva himself can kill those who received Rudramsha.
 That is why he is immortal, and according to Kalki Purana, he will reappear in Kali Yuga to instruct Lord Kalki in Astra and Sastra Vidya.

 4. Parshuram Killed Kartavirya Arjuna, One with 1000 hands

 King Kartavriya Arjuna was the reason why Parshuram was vengeful of the Kshatriyas.

 Sage Jamadagni had a divine cow gifted by Lord Indra, which could feed any number of people with delicious food within seconds.
 The Kshatriya king, Kartavirya Arjuna, stole the cow from his hermitage.
 Parashuram killed Kartavirya to rescue the cow.
 To take revenge, King Kartavirya’s son killed Jamadagni.
 During those days, the Kshatriyas were becoming atrocious.
 Therefore, Parashuram took a vow to destroy the evil-minded Kshatriyas of his time to restore peace on the earth and kept roaming with his axe to kill the unlawful ones on the way.

 According to Vayu Purana, King Kartavirya invaded Lanka and took Ravana as a prisoner, but later, he was killed by Parshuram, and Ravana was rescued from Kartavirya.
 There are multiple stories of different Puranas on how King Kartavirya was killed, but all the stories mention that it was Lord Parshuram.

 5. Lord Ganesha’s Broken Tusk

 After Lord Parshuram defeated King Kartavirya Arjuna and helped Ravana (devotee of Lord Shiva), he wanted to meet Lord Shiva on Mount Kailasha.
 Parshurama went to Mount Kailash to pay his obeisances to Shiva, but Lord Ganesha stopped Him.

-By his nature, Parshuram was enraged that he was being prevented from seeing Lord Shiva, and so he started fighting Lord Ganesha.
-During the fight, Parshuram threw His Axe at Ganesha, and one of his Tusk was broken.
+Parshuram was enraged by his nature that he was being prevented from seeing Lord Shiva, so he started fighting Lord Ganesha.
+Parshuram threw His Axe at Ganesha during the fight, and one of his Tusk was broken.
 Ganesha didn’t defend himself because the axe was a gift from Shiva.

 (Note: There is another story regarding Lord Ganesha’s broken Tusk.
 Ganesha broke his own Tusk to write Mahabharata, told by Sage Vyasa)